Soa de Muse

-Soa de Muse (born January 31, 1989) is a French drag performer best known for participating in the first season of Drag Race France.
+Soa de Muse (born January 31, 1989) is a French drag performer best known for participating in the first season of Drag Race France, the first season of RuPaul's Drag Race Global All Stars, and the first season of Drag Race France All Stars.

 Early life

 Soa de Muse was born in Villepinte, Seine-Saint-Denis, a suburb of Paris, France.
 At the age of 15, de Muse moved to Martinique with their parents, where they remained through their high school years, and first discovered a love for theater.

 At the age of 20, Soa returned to continental France to study, at their parents' urging.
 They initially pursued a degree in literature, then switched to theater studies.
 It was during the latter program that de Muse decided to pursue performance full time, and ultimately terminated her studies: "I realized that I shouldn't be sitting, listening to someone talking ...
 I had to do the scene [myself]."
+Eventually, she was introduced to the art of drag through RuPaul's Drag Race.

 Career

 Before appearing on Drag Race France, Soa worked as a burlesque performer at Madame Arthur, a historic Parisian drag venue open since 1946.

 In March 2021, Soa participated in the "109 Mariannes" exhibition, curated by France's then-Secretary of State for Gender Equality, Marlène Schiappa, to mark International Women's Rights Day.
 Portraits of de Muse, and 108 other participants selected to "celebrate the diversity of France" in the image of national symbol Marianne, were displayed in front of the Panthéon for one week.

 Soa de Muse competed on the inaugural season of Drag Race France, a spin-off franchise of the original series RuPaul's Drag Race.
-Soa was the first challenge winner of the series, in the episode "Bonjour, Bonjour, Bonjour."
+Soa was the first challenge winner of the series in the episode "Bonjour, Bonjour, Bonjour."

-Elsewhere in 2022, Soa opened their own cabaret in Paris, called "La Bouche," in collaboration with three other local performers.
+Elsewhere in 2022, Soa opened their own cabaret in Paris, called "La Bouche", in collaboration with three other local performers.